racenis/tram-sdk/README.md

 - Add uninit functions to all systems.
 	- Add checks for them also.
 	- Uniniting Core checks if everything else is also uninited

-- Check the documentation of OpenAL for things that could be added to the audio abstraction layer.

 - Think of new glyphs.
 	- Draw new glyphs.